 That’s why Healthy Here exists.
 We’re working to change systems and environments to make it easier for Hispanic, Latino, and Native American residents of the International District and South Valley to access healthy foods, be physically active, and manage chronic disease.
 We do this with the help of a large network of partners, all of which have years of experience and expertise working in communities.
 Collectively our impact is stronger than when we work alone.

-Healthy Here is an initiative of the Bernalillo County Community Health Council.
+Healthy Here is an initiative of the Health Equity Council.
 It’s funded through the Center for Disease Control and Prevention’s REACH (Racial and Ethnic Approaches to Community Health) award and managed by Presbyterian Healthcare Services.